chancencounters/bubble_dungeon/README.md

   In addition to the webpack entry file, there will be three scripts involved in this project:

-  `grid.js`: this script will handle the logic for creating and updating the necessary `Easel.js` bubble elements and rendering them to the DOM.
-The board will be staggered and render the random array of bubbles.
+  `game.js`: this script will handle the logic for creating and updating the necessary `Easel.js` bubble elements and rendering them to the DOM.
+The board will be staggered and render a random array of bubbles.

   `bubble.js`: this script will house the constructor and update functions for the bubble objects.
-Each bubble will contain a `color`, `speed` and `popped` state.

-  `shooter.js`: this script will handle the logic for the controls of the game (left arrow, right arrow and shoot).
+  `gun.js`: this script will handle the logic for the controls of the game (left arrow, right arrow and shoot).

 ### Implementation Timeline